izumi-system-development/pyhees-jjj/.amazonq/rules/prefs-testcode.md

 ## Test Structure
 - **AAA Pattern**: All tests must follow Arrange-Act-Assert structure with clear comments
+- **Flexible AAA**: When it makes tests simpler, Arrange & Act can be combined into a single section
 - **Japanese Comments**: Use Japanese for docstrings and comments for development team
 - **Focused Tests**: One test per specific behavior, avoid complex integration tests